Galaxy on Fire 2: Kaamo Club

 The Kaamo Club is the player's own personal space station where the player can store an unlimited number of ships, weapons, equipment, and commodities.
 When acquired, the Kaamo Club is usable when Keith leaves the tutorial section of the game at Var Hastra.
 It will be found in the Shima system, orbiting a lone planet called Kaamo.
-Officially, it is in Midorian space, which is why it has a Midorian jump gate.

 Inside the Kaamo Club, in the Space Lounge, there are six specialists.
 They can sell the player specialty weapons, ships, and mods to the player's space craft at a cost proportional to the ship cost.
 These services include upgrading overall armor, handling, cargo hold, and an additional equipment slot.
 The two other specialists will sell the player unique ships and weapons/equipment, which are sold for a given time and at a fixed cost.

 HD and Full HD releases

-Galaxy On Fire 2 was re-released for newer devices as an HD version, which features more detail and better graphics.
+Galaxy On Fire 2 was re-released for newer devices in HD, which features more detail and better graphics.
 A 'Full HD' version was also released, specifically for the Apple Mac and Windows computers.
-However, some content was cut from version for Windows, such as the Valkyrie and Supernova DLCs, and the systems Loma and Shima.
+However, some content was cut from the Windows version, such as the Valkyrie and Supernova DLCs, and the systems Loma and Shima.